capsule-rs/capsule/CONTRIBUTING.md

 ### Pull Request Approval

-A Pull Request must be approved by at least one maintainer of Capsule.
+A Pull Request must be approved by at least one maintainer of `Capsule`.
 Once approved, a maintainer will merge it.
 If you are a maintainer, you can merge your Pull Request once you have the approval of another maintainer.